 Don't limit your imagination – or your travel budget – to hotel rooms.
 Yes, you may be able to find a great off-season deal on a hotel room, particularly if you consider family-owned hotels, but you should also consider alternative lodgings.
 Many youth hostels offer single and double rooms in addition to traditional dorm beds, and it's easy to find hostels that accept travelers of all ages.

-For long-term stays, consider renting a studio apartment; you'll save even more by cooking your own food.
+For long-term stays, consider renting a studio apartment; you'll save even more by cooking your food.
 In Europe, take a look at convent and monastery stays.
 Accommodations are simple and affordable.

-Discount hotel websites, such as Priceline and Hotwire, are good resources for last-minute deals.
+Discount hotel websites, such as Priceline and Hotwire, are useful resources for last-minute deals.
 In Europe, bed and breakfast stays are much more affordable, if sometimes less elegant, than they are in the United States.

-You can save a lot of money by making some of your own meals during your trip.
+You can save a lot of money by making some of your meals during your trip.
 If your hotel, B&B or youth hostel offers free breakfast, you're already in good shape.
-Stop at grocery stores and corner markets to buy sandwich fixings, drinks and snacks in order to make a picnic lunch.
+Stop at grocery stores and corner markets to buy sandwich fixings, drinks, and snacks to make a picnic lunch.
 (Tip: Pack a small, plastic cutting board and a knife in your checked baggage; with these items, you will be able to make sandwiches, slice cheese and pare fruit.
 If you like mustard or mayonnaise on your sandwiches, save extra mustard and mayonnaise packets from fast food restaurants and pack them, carefully wrapped, in your checked baggage.)

 Tours and Cruises